AI Guardrails

 Now when AI generates padding: 15px, Buoy catches it:

-$ buoy ci
+$ buoy drift check

 ~ Hardcoded Value